How To Find Good Tenants Fast: The Ultimate Guide

 Be strict, and apply your criteria fairly to every single applicant.
 If for any reason you do decide to lower your standards, for example, the property might have been empty for too long, then think about increasing the deposit (check your local laws to determine maximum deposits), or even getting a cosigner.

-3. How To Find Tenants With Online Listings
+Step 3.
+How To Find Tenants: Online Rental Listings

 Find renters on Zillow